mcg56/ENMT482-Filtering/doc/instructions/assignment-brief.md

 * ir3 is a Sharp GP2Y0A21YK infrared rangefinder (10--80 cm)
 * ir4 is a Sharp GP2Y0A710K0F infrared rangefinder (1--5 m)

-Note that aside from sonar2, all of these sensors are Chinese knock-offs and thus their actual performance characteristics may not match their specifications.
+Note that aside from sonar2, all of these sensors are knock-offs and thus their actual performance characteristics may not match their specifications.

 Your task is to choose three of the sensors (not including sonar2) and use the measurements from these three sensors along with the commanded speed to estimate the robot's position.
 You are provided with three datasets as CSV files, each containing true position, commanded velocity, and the sensor measurements.
 From the dataset 'calibration.csv' you can determine the probabilistic sensor models; from the datasets 'training1.csv' and 'training2.csv' you can determine the probabilistic motion models.